 Drug; Procuremen; Low and Middle Income.;

 Pierre Dubois, Yassine Lefouili, and Stéphane Straub, “Pooled Procurement of Drugs in Low and Middle Income Countries”, TSE Working Paper, n.
-19-999, March 2019.
+19-999, March 2019, revised May 2020.